 Fig. 2.
 Complementary cumulative distribution functions (CCDFs) of true and false rumor cascades.
 (A) Depth.
 (B) Size.
 (C) Maximum breadth.
 (D) Structural virality.
-(E and F) The number of minutes it takes for true and false rumor cascades to reach any (E) depth and (F) number of unious twitter users.
-(G) The number of unious twitter users.
-(G) The number of unious five twiter.
+(E and F) The number of minutes it takes for true and false rumor cascades to reach any (E) depth and (F) number of unique Twitter users.
+(G) The number of unique Twitter vers.